asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ## The Antiquated Factory Model

-The reason why such a stark contrast exists is that when agile is done well it embraces the unknowns and challenges of building software.
+This stark contrast exists because when agile is done well it embraces the unknowns and challenges of building software.
 Creating software is experimental and creative.
 It is a process of discovery.
 When software organizations cling to their old manufacturing mindsets they create dissonance between how they plan and run a software project and the reality for the teams creating the software.

 Within these [Tayloristic](https://en.wikipedia.org/wiki/Scientific_management) organizations process continues to thrive that ostensibly simplifies project planning at the expense of the code and the people who create it.
 While impacts may not be immediately visible to the decision makers, these poor decisions have a damaging effect on the organization's ability to deliver value to their customers.
 How many of these sound familiar?

 * Developers are fungible resources who can be moved between teams and projects to meet scheduling needs
-* Code-ownership is fluid and shared between any collection of teams in the organization so the work can be moved to any team who may be free
+* Code-ownership is fluid and shared between any collection of teams in the organization so the work can be moved to any team
 * Teams lack an identity tied to expertise and work in a specific area of the system(s)
 * Estimates are treated as deadlines
 * Decisions about the work are disconnected from those doing the work